lexik/LexikMaintenanceBundle/Resources/doc/index.md

     lexik:maintenance:lock --no-interaction

-Or (with the optional ttl overwriting)
+Or (with the optional ttl overwriting):

     lexik:maintenance:lock 3600 -n